Ujjwal-eng/fake_news_detection/MODEL_LIMITATIONS.md

 ## The Fundamental Challenge

-Your fake news detection models achieve **83-90% accuracy** on the test set, but they have an important limitation that's crucial to understand for interviews:
+These fake news detection models achieve **83-90% accuracy** on the test set, but they have an important limitation that's crucial to understand for interviews:

 ### What the Models CAN Detect ✅